Assistant Professor, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 Lauren Block is a general internist and clinician educator.
 Her research interests include trainee wellness, interprofessional education, and curriculum development.
-She sees patients in primary care, precepts residents, and teaches epidemiology, communication, physical diagnosis, and clinical reasoning at Hofstra Northwell School of Medicine.
+She sees patients in primary care, precepts residents, and teaches epidemiology, communication, physical diagnosis, and clinical reasoning at the Zucker School of Medicine.

 Dr. Block’s focus is on curriculum development in undergraduate medical education, building interprofessional educational programs, the patient centered medical home, and the move to electronic prescribing.